Yankees blast 6 homers in rout at Rangers | Devdiscourse

 Giancarlo Stanton homered, drove in three runs and reached five times as the visiting New York Yankees hit six homers and recorded a 14-7 victory over the Texas Rangers Friday night.
 Despite Stanton's big night, the Yankees were faced with another injury when left-hander James Paxton exited for precautionary reasons after the first inning due to tightness in his left glute.

-The Yankees (103-57) entered Friday trailing Houston by two games for the best record in the majors and home-field advantage throughout the postseason.
-Houston can clinch the best record by beating the Los Angeles Angels later Friday night.
+The Yankees (103-57) were unsuccessful in their bid to land home-field advantage throughout the AL playoffs, as the Houston Astros (105-55) sealed that distinction with a 4-0 win over the Los Angeles Angels later Friday night.
+The Astros hold the tiebreaker, having gone 4-3 against the Yankees this year.
 New York rebounded from scoring once in two losses at Tampa Bay by hitting six homers for the fourth time this season, raising its season total to 305, passing the Minnesota Twins, who have 303.

 New York's Cameron Maybin, Brett Gardner, Gio Urshela and Austin Romine hit solo homers while Mike Ford hit a two-run shot.
 Maybin homered in the second and Gardner homered to lead off the fourth and knocked out Texas rookie starter Joe Palumbo (0-3).
 Urshela led off the sixth with his 21st homer after halting an 0-for-19 drought in his previous at-bat.